Yanglinjun1/LYUtils/README.md

 The following is a log of the changes made to the repository.

+### 09/23/2024

+- Added **chi2_test** in statistic module to do chi-square test
+- Added **measure.py** in segmentation module and included common basic measuring functions
+- Updated the setup.py
+- All added functions to be tested.

 ### 09/18/2024

 - The codes worked for training segmentation models